ADORSYS-GIS/openstack/docs/netplan_doc.md

 inet 192.168.1.100/24 brd 192.168.1.255 scope global ens33
 ```

-Then, this indicate that your network interface "ens33" has been configured.
+Then this indicates that your network interface "ens33" has been configured.

-OR
-if you want to instead a configure a wireless network interface with a static ip address i.e a network interface that uses wi-fi replace copy and paste instead the following ansible script in the /etc/netplan/50-cloud-init.yaml file.
+Alternatively, if you want to configure a wireless network interface with a
+static IP address (i.e., a network interface that uses Wi-Fi), replace the
+content in the /etc/netplan/50-cloud-init.yaml file with the following Ansible
+script:

 ```sh
 ---